Understanding Principal Use in Martyn’s Law

 Part of a Building

 For example, a factory with a customer-facing shop.
-The factory in isolation is a private workplace and falls outside the scope of the Bill.
+The factory in isolation is a private workplace and falls outside the scope of the Act.
 The shop, however, as a distinct part of the building, may qualify if it meets the criteria for a qualifying premises.

 A Group of Buildings